 Cover Your Tracks

-AmIUnique is another open source research project by DIVERSIFY, that aims to measure and study the diversity of browser fingerprints, and provide developers with data to help them design good defenses.
-It uses techniques for fingerprinting, including webGL and canvas.
+AmIUnique is another open-source research project by DIVERSIFY, that aims to measure and study the diversity of browser fingerprints, and provide developers with data to help them design good defenses.

 Are these Browser Fingerprinting Test Websites Accurate?